khcr/autofy/README.md

 ### Melody
 The melody follow the harmonic progressioin.
 When a theme is played, one of its chords is randomly selected and a melodic phrase is played on it.
 The melodic phrase can be built in 3 different ways:
--create an arpeggio from 4 notes taken randomly in the chord -create a rising or a falling sequence from a degree selected randomly in the scale.
+- create an arpeggio from 4 notes taken randomly in the chord
+- create a rising or a falling sequence from a degree selected randomly in the scale.
 The sequence constist of 3 notes neighbour in the scale
--create an enclosure from a degree selected randomly in the scale, i.e. playing a note upper, a note lower and then the target note (here the scale degree selected at random).
+- create an enclosure from a degree selected randomly in the scale, i.e. playing a note upper, a note lower and then the target note (here the scale degree selected at random).
 Once the musical phrase is built, its notes are played with a probability relative the intensity set by the user in the mood controler pannel.
 If the intensity is high, almost all notes of the phrase are played, and vice versa.
 ### Background
 The background noises are sampled from the website https://mixkit.co/free-sound-effects/ to get different atmospheres, characteristic of Lo-Fi music.
 The user can therefore choose different weathers: